rana2hin/University-Search-App/docs/ROADMAP.md

 ---

-## 短期 (Short-Term: Next 1-3 Months)
+## Short-Term (Immediate Polish)

-These are immediate goals focused on polishing the existing application and improving the core user experience.
+These are goals focused on improving the existing application and user experience.

 -   **[UI/UX] Accessibility Improvements**:
     -   Conduct a full accessibility audit (WCAG).